StevenGantumur/babyMonitor/README.md

 # Baby Monitor

-This is a real time baby monitor application built with Java using using CV for computer vision.
+This is a real time baby monitor application built with Java using CV for computer vision.

 # Features